-Our premises play host to a dynamic events programme in parallel to gallery exhibitions, encompassing performance, talks and live music.
+The gallery's premises play host to a dynamic events programme in parallel to gallery exhibitions, encompassing performance, talks and live music.
 The gallery's digital presence includes a series of short films and artist interviews published to accompany exhibitions.